201019-UiPath/GibsonJulie-Project1/README.md

 # SoilMates
 ## Project Description
-SoilMates app is an online web application that enables customers purchase plants online from different locations.
+This repository contains code for SoilMates, a full stack web application that allows for customers to create an account, shop for plants, and maintain their order histories.
+Also, SoilMates website allows for adminstrators to update different store locations and keep track of inventories and order histories.

 ## Technologies Used
 - C#